 Why Is Seeking Acceptance Within Yourself Important?

-Not that I can talk, when my psychosis started, I just tried to carry on like everything was normal.
-It wasn’t until I sought out therapy over a decade later that I understood and accepted what was happening to me.
+Not that I can talk.
+When my psychosis started, I just tried to carry on like everything was normal.
+It wasn’t until I sought out therapy over a decade later that I understood and accepted what was happening to me

 This is supported by Carson and Langer (2006), who stated that self-acceptance is pivotal to mental health.
 They went on to say that the absence of unconditional self-acceptance can lead to a host of emotional difficulties, such as anger and depression.
 They further added that this can lead to someone becoming needly, as they seek validation and acceptance externally.

-One of the biggest contributing factors to mental illness is the idea that we should at all costs and at all times, be well (The School of Life).
+One of the biggest contributing factors to mental illness is the idea that we should, at all costs and at all times, be well (The School of Life).
 This can cause us to suffer as we try to function as if we weren’t unwell or had a disability, by doing things like masking.
-The reason we do this is because we’re not able to fully accept ourselves.
+The reason we do this is that we’re not able to fully accept ourselves.

 This is linked to the work of MacInnes (2006).
 Their study found a significant association between self-acceptance and self-esteem.
 They found a relationship between having a high level of self-esteem and having strong unconditional self-acceptance, which isn’t a surprise.